brianaung/gun-game/README.md

 a summary of who completed what.
 (You should of course remove and replace this paragraph!)

 - Ian: camera view
-  - third.
-Not decide yet. wait to see which is better.
+  - third person, camera movement, camera collision
 - Ian: player input
   - character movement
   - jumping/double jump, dashing (mid-air/ground), strafing
-- Ian: UI elements + game controller
+- Ian: UI elements (health and ammo) + game controller ()
+- Ian: jump particle effect
 - Harry: weapon system: AK47/Firethrower
   - right click to shoot, press "R" to reload, press "1" or "2" to swich weapon, move mouse to trun character around
   - fire gun: it is implement with fire particle system.